singer-io/tap-mixpanel/README.md

    - `attribution_window` (integer, `5`): Latency minimum number of days to look-back to account for delays in attributing accurate results.
 [Default attribution window is 5 days](https://help.mixpanel.com/hc/en-us/articles/115004616486-Tracking-If-Users-Are-Offline).
    - `project_timezone` (string like `US/Pacific`): Time zone in which integer date times are stored.
 The project timezone may be found in the project settings in the Mixpanel console.
 [More info about timezones](https://help.mixpanel.com/hc/en-us/articles/115004547203-Manage-Timezones-for-Projects-in-Mixpanel).
    - `select_properties_by_default` (`true` or `false`): Mixpanel properties are not fixed and depend on the date being uploaded.
 During Discovery mode and catalog.json setup, all current/existing properties will be captured.
 Setting this config parameter to true ensures that new properties on events and engage records are captured.
 Otherwise new properties will be ignored.
+   - `eu_residency_server` (`true` or `false`): Data Residency refers to the physical/geographical storage location of an organization's data or information.
+Setting this config parameter to true ensures that it uses eu_residency_server endpoint to capture the records.
+As a Mixpanel customer in the EU, you have the option to send your data to Mixpanel's EU data center, and have your data stored exclusively in the EU when creating a new project.
+[More info about eu_residency_server](https://help.mixpanel.com/hc/en-us/articles/360039135652-Data-Residency-in-EU).

     ```json
     {